Slow Fashion – what does this mean?

 • Create a more conscious, sustainable wardrobe

-It’s not about having more — it’s about having better.
+It’s not about having more, it is about having better!

 There is something truly special about wearing a piece that has been made by hand.

 Handcrafted garments carry a level of detail, care, and individuality that simply cannot be replicated by machines.
-They take time — sometimes hours, sometimes days — and that time is what makes them meaningful.
+They take time sometimes hours, sometimes days and weeks and that time is what makes them meaningful.

-When you choose handmade, you’re not just buying clothing.
-You’re supporting creativity, skill, and passion.
+When you choose handmade clothing you’re not just buying clothing.
+You’re supporting creativity, skill, and mostly passion!

-Slow fashion invites us to reconnect with what we wear.
+Slow fashion makes us reconnect with what we wear.

 One of the most powerful ideas behind slow fashion is simplicity.

-A smaller wardrobe filled with pieces you truly love is far more valuable than a wardrobe overflowing with items you rarely wear.
+A smaller wardrobe filled with pieces you truly love is far more valuable than a wardrobe overflowing with clothes you rarely wear.

 Leave a Reply